Emmental Cheese vs Gorgonzola Cheese

 Composition and Texture

-Emmental Cheese has a nutty, sweet flavor.
-Gorgonzola Cheese has a sweet to savory flavor.
+Emmental Cheese has a nutty, sweet taste.
+Gorgonzola Cheese has a sweet to savory taste.
+Gorgonzola's aroma can be described as "nutty".

 Appearance and Aging